dolthub/docs/content/introduction/use-cases/vc-your-app.md

 * Do you want to add a pull request workflow to your application?
 * Do you want to expose audit log functionality in your application?
 * Do you want to expose rollback functionality in your application?
-* Is your application offline first?
-* Is sharing data when a node comes online a pain?

 # Dolt fixes this by…